Thommil/homepage/content/post/learningopengl.md

 +++
-title = "Learning OpenGL from scratch" description = ""
-tags = [
+title = "Learning the joys of OpenGL" description = "" tags = [
     "opengl",